Nuxeo Core Developer Guide

 You should then connect to packages using the “single sign-on” feature and then:

-- Push the button Access user token to generate a token to download the artifacts from Maven.
+3. Push the button Access user token to generate the tokens to be used for downloading the artifacts from Maven.

 You'll be able to get your credentials for the XML file: